-Student Organizations Abroad: Travel abroad as part of a UAB student organization; including Outreach Abroad, Outdoor Pursuits, artistic performances, athletic activities, or other student organization travel.
-Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for the trip.
+- Student Organizations Abroad: Travel abroad as part of a UAB student organization; including Outreach Abroad, Outdoor Pursuits, artistic performances, athletic activities, or other student organization travel.
+Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for travel.

-Student Conference Travel Abroad: Present at or attend a conference that takes place abroad as a UAB representative.
-Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for the trip.
+- Student Conference Travel Abroad: Present at or attend a conference that takes place abroad as a UAB representative.
+Our office can help students register travel with the university, obtain the necessary education abroad insurance, and prepare for travel.

-Passport Services: Apply for a passport conveniently on campus.
+- Passport Office: Apply for a passport conveniently on campus.
 As an official U.S. Department of State Passport Acceptance Facility, we are happy to accept passport applications for students, employees, and members of the community.
 Our passport service is open to the public.